 - Shade and water

 Watch them throughout the day and make sure they’re spending enough time cooling off in the shade.
 Top up your dog’s water bowl regularly and take a bottle of water and a bowl with you on walks.
-You can cool down your dog’s water by putting ice cubes in their bowl, or maybe even make them some tasty frozen dog treats to enjoy.

 - Sun cream for dogs